OzgeKocaoglu/OzgeKocaoglu/README.md

  challenge: "I am doing the #20DaysOfCode challenge focused on Unity game development!"
 }
 ```

-### Hi there 👋
-I'm Ozge.
-As a new grad developer, I'm trying to learn game development and also web back-end development.
-I've developed more than one's games with Unity.
-You can stalk my profile and figure out!
-I'm still learning but I am a quick learner.

 - 🌱 I’m currently learning ...
 ReactJS and Java Spring Boot.